-All of the Fund's motgage investments are exposed to the Canadian market.
+All of the Fund's mortgage investments are exposed to the Canadian market.

-Fair Value Measurement Discussion as at December 31
+Schedule of Fair Value Measurement Discussion

 As described in note 7 of the financial statements, a three-tier hierarchy is used as a framework for disclosing fair value based on inputs used to value the Fund's financial instruments.